Valkyrie006/Notes/OS.md

     - Modification to the MLQ (Multilevel-Queue) which allows processes to move between queues.
 It keeps analyzing the behavior (time of execution) of processes, according to which it changes its priority

 # Process Synchronization
+- Process synchronization problem arises in the case of Cooperative process also because resources are shared in Cooperative processes
 ### Types of Process(on basis of synchronization)
 1. Independent Process
     - Execution of one process does not affect the execution of other processes